2021 Program Theme

 Schubert had a deeply reverential relationship to Beethoven and admired him hugely.
 He no doubt found himself living as much in Beethoven’s shadow as in his light.
-When Schubert heard Beethoven’s String Quartet in C-sharp minor, he asked: “What is left for the rest of us to compose?”
+When Schubert heard Beethoven’s late String Quartet in C-sharp minor, he asked: “What is left for the rest of us to compose?”
 We’ll be presenting several of Schubert’s works, and devoting one late evening to boundless sweetness and equally boundless tristesse with his song cycle ‘Die Schöne Müllerin’, performed by the outstanding tenor Nicky Spence and his regular accompanist Dylan Perez.
 We have three brilliant pianists from the Russian sphere, Leonskaja in actuality from Georgia.
 The other two are Polina Leschenko, forceful and consummate in the grand style, and Marina Kan Selvik, who has become Norwegian and is now securing ever-larger assignments.

 “What is left for the rest of us to compose?”

 Britten was intensely devoted to Beethoven, and also to Brahms in his early youth.
 This relationship cooled over time to an almost patricidal degree.
 But Britten’s love affair with Schubert was a lifelong one, and there is a kinship between them.
 It is as with fairy tales: Idyllic, pastoral and magically illuminating, but often with something tragic and angst-ridden beneath.